nolar/kopf/docs/deployment.rst

     :name: rbac-yaml
     :language: yaml

-And the  the created service account is attached to the pods as follows:
+And the created service account is attached to the pods as follows:

 .. literalinclude:: deployment-depl.yaml
     :language: yaml